Dot Moore: Later years

+Final years and Death

 The Dot Moore Show went on the air for the last time on July 11, 2004, less than a week after Moore had a car accident.
-According to many Mobile residents, including friend and fellow local media personality Uncle Henry, this accident was the reason for Dot's retirement and move to Montgomery.
-She died on May 23, 2007, in Montgomery, Alabama.
+According to many Mobile residents, including friend and fellow local media personality Uncle Henry, this accident was the reason for Dot's retirement and move to Montgomery, Alabama.

+Moore died in 2007 at the age of 93.
+The US Representative Jo Bonner honored Moore in the Congressional Record.